davidarainho/smart-safe-box/README.md

 At https://www.youtube.com/watch?v=wc5E_3YaJ0g&pp=ygUMTWFrZXJGb3JTYWtl you may find the video demonstration of the system running. :)

 ## License
-This project is under the MIT license...
+This project is licensed under the terms of the GNU General Public License v3.0 license.